Anon-Planet/thgtoa/guide.md

 **See <https://en.wikipedia.org/wiki/Rubber-hose_cryptanalysis>** <sup>[[Wikiless]][249]</sup> <sup>[[Archive.org]][250]</sup>

-CAUTION: Please see [**Appendix K: Considerations for using external SSD drives**][Appendix K: Considerations for using external SSD drives] and [**Understanding HDD vs SSD**][Understanding HDD vs SSD:] sections if you consider storing such hidden VMs on an external SSD drive:
+CAUTION: Please see [**Appendix K: Considerations for using external SSD drives:**][Appendix K: Considerations for using external SSD drives:] and [**Understanding HDD vs SSD**][Understanding HDD vs SSD:] sections if you consider storing such hidden VMs on an external SSD drive:

 -   **Do not use hidden volumes on SSD drives as this is not supported/recommended by Veracrypt**[^303]**.**